MicrosoftDocs/dynamics365smb-docs/business-central/receivables-manage-receivables.md

 ---
-title: Overview of Tasks to Manage Receivables | Microsoft Docs
+title: Overview of Tasks to Manage Receivables
-description: Outlines tasks to manage receivables and apply payments to customer or vendor ledger entries.
+description: This topic outlines tasks to manage receivables and apply payments to customer or vendor ledger entries.
 author: SorenGP

 ms.service: dynamics365-business-central